 I don’t know about you, but I definitely needed that three-day weekend.

-I went to bed crazy-early on Friday night.
+I went to bed way early on Friday night.

 And then I packed up my little buddy and drove to Minnesota for the weekend to spend time with the BF and his family, and a little bit with Amanda as well.

-If you know me at all, you know that fad diets drive me nuts.
-Paleo is the biggest offender.
-It bothers me that people are all “let’s eat what the cavemen ate!” and then hack a flippin’ pizza crust recipe.
-Because cavemen ALWAYS ordered pizza.
+If you know me at all, you know that fad diets annoy me.
+Paleo is the biggest offender right now.
+It bothers me that people are all “let’s eat what the cavemen ate!” and then hack a flippin’ pizza crust recipe…because cavemen ALWAYS ordered pizza?

 HOWEVER, I now owe some props to Paleo hackers because their recipes make it easy for me to hack my own allergy-friendly foods.
 Paleo hackers have done most of the work for me already.
 I guess I’ll give Paleo pizza and ice cream a pass … for now.

 I came up with this zucchini bread when my coworker gave me a bunch of zucchini because her garden is bursting at the seams with the stuff.